OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 ### Great UI changes:

-- Scope variables alongside your deployment process code -
+- Version controlled variables - Manage variables alongside your deployment process code and scope them to environments, roles, targets, and more
 - [Reprioritize tasks](https://octopus.com/blog/reprioritize-task-queue) - Easily shuffle tasks around in runbooks and deployments as priorities changes
 - New onboarding process - Our improved onboarding helps you get to grips with Octopus faster